* ESC - close the search window

 The anthology harbors many notable stories.
 It opens with Yuriy Vynnychuk’s fantastic short story “An Embroidered World.”
 In it, the speaker observes how his grandmother’s embroidery has the power to alter the world around them.
 At its core, it is a moral story — an exploration of what gifts and talents an individual possesses can be used to either help or harm those around them and ultimately themselves.

 N.R.M.
 Roshak’s “A Bitter Thing” blends dark humor with relevant socio-cultural discussions about identity, immigration, and otherness.
 Uniquely, it is set in America.
-Readers meet Ami, a young, overworked, and financially stressed gas station worker whose relationship with Teese, an otherworldly creature known as a hexie.
+Readers meet Ami, a young, overworked, and financially stressed gas station worker, and their relationship with Teese, an otherworldly creature known as a hexie.
 When read closely, the story initially serves as an allegory for modern immigration and acceptance of others despite their differences.
 Teese and his fellow hexies experience racism and discrimination because of their otherness.
-Teese struggles to navigate life on Earth and American-style capitalism’s expectations, and as he pursues ways to help Ami with their finances, Teese embarks on a dark, morally questionable path which unleashes a series of disastrous consequences for him and Ami.
-The story also surveys other American social burdens such as crippling student debt, dismal professional and economic prospects for immigrants due to restrictive immigration policies, and the often extreme means to which American workers resort in order to earn an adequate living.
+Teese struggles to navigate life on Earth and American-style capitalism’s expectations, and as he pursues ways to help Ami with their finances, Teese embarks on a dark, morally questionable path that unleashes a series of disastrous consequences for him and Ami.
+The story also surveys other American social burdens such as crippling student debt, dismal professional and economic prospects for immigrants due to restrictive immigration policies, and the often extreme means to which American workers resort to in order to earn an adequate living.

 David Demchuk’s “Three Forest Tales” is a gripping, folklorish contribution that relies on familiar Ukrainian folklore figures such as the rusalka and the Baba Yaga-like Bone Mother.
 Brief yet powerful, these three tales offer readers who enjoy darker literature a healthy offering of psychological, even environmental, horror.
 In the first tale, titled “Krisztina,” a mother drowns her daughter after the mother learns that the daughter is pregnant with a fish.
 The second tale, “Luisa,” follows young Luisa’s journey of discovering her babcia’s true identity.
-Meanwhile, Luisa also discovers the curse with which she must live for centuries, until a successor appears and their kind can “live anew.”
+Meanwhile, Luisa also discovers the curse with which she must live for centuries until a successor appears and their kind can “live anew.”
 “Nicolai,” the story’s third and final installment,” uncovers the fine lines separating humans from animals and harkens to the Scottish selkie folklore with which readers may be familiar.

 Elizabeth Bear’s “Lest We Forget” opens with the stark, psychologically tantalizing line “I am dying of the war, though not in it.”
 The story thematically resonates with current discussions about the effects of PTSD on the general Ukrainian population because of the current war in Ukraine.
 However, the story also takes a moral approach to how one not only experiences war, but also processes it once it ends.
 The speaker continually describes war as a “contagion,” one that exists in every human being.